stonex159/stonex159.github.io/README.md

 I made an editModal that allows the user to edit the table to correct mistakes made during submission.
 I also added precautions for possible errors and allowed it to fill in the table with data found at the row number, for easy changes.
 This took me way longer than I expected.
 About 8 hours from start to finsih just for the Form.
 The modal itself was easy to make after looking up some attributes.

 I made alerts for the case of attendees not having met the health check requirements along with advisements for them.
 I also added the banner for the club with some slight styling to make it presentable.
 I'm not all that satisfied with it yet, so I am thinking of making my own banner for the club and using that.
 I also want to work more with custom css since I only had a small taste so far.

+My club app [repo](https://github.com/stonex159/CVGC-Site) and [site](https://stonex159.github.io/CVGC-Site/)

 The TA's helped a lot with some of the crucial problems I ran into.
 Thank you very much Noah and Josh.